gzak/grunt-angular-translate/README.md

 # grunt-angular-translate
-Extracts text directly from templates and generates translator-friendly json files
+Provides tasks to extract tokens from angularjs templates which use the angular-translate directive.
+One task generates token files for translators, another converts these files into a format that's compatible with angular-translate.